Nazeh-Taha-Dev/news-aggregator/README.md

 ```

 ### Step 2:Install Dependencies

-Ensure you have Node.js (v16+ recommended) installed, then run:
+Ensure you have NodeJs (v16+ recommended) installed, then run:

 ```bash
 npm install